jremington/newTC1/README.md

 <img align="right" height="400" src="https://github.com/user-attachments/assets/85fe7691-ba6a-405a-adf2-42fa054a5c9a">

-The [nerdaqII code](https://github.com/brianxfury/Low-Cost-Arduino-based-Seismometer-Project/tree/master) is an odd combination of filters that interact to produce a bizarre oscillatory response to an impulse, which takes a couple of minutes to settle.
+The [nerdaqII code](https://github.com/brianxfury/Low-Cost-Arduino-based-Seismometer-Project/tree/master) employs an odd combination of filters that interact to produce a bizarre oscillatory response to an impulse, which takes a couple of minutes to settle.
 I don't think it was ever tested properly.
 This code replaces it with an advanced decimating, downsampling antialiasing filter, which however uses the same oversampling and averaging approach to get 16 bits out of a 10 bit ADC.
 Four sets of 128 raw data samples are averaged and downsampled+antialiased to produce each data point.

 I've added a slow DC offset removal filter, with a very slow decay (several minutes) so that the final output is zero-centered.
 The low pass filter response has been validated by testing to be reasonably flat from about 0.1 Hz to 9 Hz, with quite a sharp drop at 9.4 Hz.